freerange/site/soups/weeknotes/week-187.snip.markdown

 Decoupling Harmonia from Rails
 -------

-The [original version](http://github.com/freerange/harmonia) of {l harmonia,Harmonia} is barely an application, let alone a [Rails](http://rubyonrails.org) app, but the next version is slightly more ambitious, and will require a web interface of some kind (although that may not be the *only* kind...).
+The [original version](http://github.com/freerange/harmonia) of [Harmonia][] is barely an application, let alone a [Rails](http://rubyonrails.org) app, but the next version is slightly more ambitious, and will require a web interface of some kind (although that may not be the *only* kind...).

 As I mentioned {l week-186,last week}, I've been working on some of the core domain logic, but without any framework or interface.
 This week, Chris and I started to investigate how to bring persistence (via [ActiveRecord](http://ar.rubyonrails.org/)) to the objects I've built, but without introducing coupling between the framework and the clean objects we already have.